 A good co-parenting schedule is made in the best interest of the child.
 Generally, Illinois state courts try to ensure that the child has an equal amount of time with each parent, meaning a 50/50 schedule.
 However, not every case is 50/50 because sometimes it is in the child’s best interest to spend more time with one parent.

-If you want help in your child custody case, call Sterling Hughes to work with one of our attorneys.
+If you want help in your child custody case, call Sterling Lawyers, LLC to work with one of our attorneys.
 We’ll make sure to set you up for a successful co-parenting relationship.

 Tips for Co-Parenting